Delta, British Columbia: Government and politics

 Delta is governed by the Delta City Council, led by a Mayor and six Councillors, elected for four-year terms, and there is also an elected school board.
 The current mayor is George Harvie.
 Unlike most communities in Canada, but like Vancouver and Richmond, Delta has a system of locally based election slates such as TriDelta, IDEA, One Delta, Delta Residents Association, Delta Connect, DIVA, Independents Working For You, and Achieving For Delta.

 In the House of Commons of Canada, Delta is part of the Delta electoral district.
-As of the 2015 Federal general election, Delta's seat is held by Carla Qualtrough of the Liberal Party.
-In the 2017 Provincial general election, the North Delta seat went to Ravi Kahlon of the British Columbia New Democratic Party while the South Delta seat went to Ian Paton of the British Columbia Liberal Party.
+As of the 2025 Federal general election, Delta's seat is held by Jill McKnight of the Liberal Party.
+In the 2024 provincial general election, the North Delta seat went to Ravi Kahlon of the British Columbia New Democratic Party while the South Delta seat went to Ian Paton of BC Conservative Party.

 Delta, unlike most Lower Mainland municipalities, has its own police department.

-Former Delta mayor Lois Jackson served from 1999 to 2018 and since 1973 has had a seat on Delta Council.
+Former Delta mayor Lois Jackson served from 1999 to 2018 and since 1973 has had a seat on the Delta Council.
 Jackson was elected to council again in 2018.

 Power

-In Delta is the Arnott Substation (ARN), the mainland terminal of the HVDC Vancouver Island circuit.
+In Delta is BC Hydro's Arnott Substation, the mainland terminal of the southern AC transmission connections providing power to Vancouver Island, and the former converter station for the HVDC Vancouver Island circuits.